How’s your filing system?

 Here’s the system that I recommend:

 - Think about when you’d file your information into a paper system.
-In an electronic system, this is when you’d scan your documents and save them into your folders (refer below to ‘Setting up your filing system’.
+In an electronic system, this is when you’d scan your documents and save them into your folders.

 - Don’t forget to scan in your bank and credit card statements into a separate folder.
 Refer below to ‘Setting up your filing system’ to see how you would file this information.